 These graphs show a summary of the data contained in each line of your input files.
 There are as many graphs as sensor axes.

-Each value on the x-axis corresponds to the data of one column of your input file.
-The y-values contain an indication of the mean value of each column (across all signals, or lines), their min-max values, and their standard deviation.
+The graph’s x-axis corresponds to the columns of your input file.
+The y-values contain an indication of the mean value of each column (across all lines, or signals), their min-max values, and their standard deviation.

-Here, our accelerometer sampled 256 values per line (per axis), so we see 256 points on the graphs' x-axis.
-Those graphs do not represent a temporal evolution of the behavior of your machine as a whole, but rather a snapshot of the actual physical signals contained on each line, averaged across all lines.
+Here, our accelerometer sampled 256 values per line (per axis), so we see 256 points on the graphs’ x-axis.
+Those graphs do not represent a temporal evolution of the behavior of your machine as a whole, but rather a snapshot of the actual physical signals, averaged across all lines.

 Several input files can be loaded (it will be shown on the left side of the screen, see below), either for “regular” or “abnormal” signals, but only one (for each) at a time will be used for library selection.

-In this 4th step, you will start and monitor the library benchmark.
-NanoEdge AI Studio will search for the best possible library given the signal files provided in steps 2 and 3 (see previous section).
+Here (Step 4: Optimize and Benchmark), you will start and monitor the library benchmark.
+NanoEdge AI Studio will search for the best possible library given the signal files provided in Step 2 and Step 3 (see previous section).